 # Refresh at 02:00:00 every Monday.
 CREATE MATERIALIZED VIEW myview REFRESH START WITH DATE_FORMAT(now() + interval 7 - weekday(now()) day, '%Y-%m-%d 02:00:00') NEXT DATE_FORMAT(now() + interval 7 - weekday(now()) day, '%Y-%m-%d 02:00:00') AS SELECT count(*) as cnt FROM base # Refresh at 02:00:00 every night.
 CREATE MATERIALIZED VIEW myview REFRESH START WITH DATE_FORMAT(now() + interval 1 day, '%Y-%m-%d 02:00:00') NEXT DATE_FORMAT(now() + interval 1 day, '%Y-%m-%d 02:00:00') AS SELECT count(*) as cnt FROM base # Refresh at 02:00:00 on the first day of every month.
 CREATE MATERIALIZED VIEW myview REFRESH NEXT DATE_FORMAT(last_day(now()) + interval 1 day, '%Y-%m-%d 02:00:00') AS SELECT count(*) as cnt FROM base # Refresh only once.
 CREATE MATERIALIZED VIEW myview REFRESH START WITH now() + interval 1 day AS SELECT count(*) as cnt FROM base

-If the time used for a refresh exceeds the interval specified by auto-refresh, the system automatically skips the period fused for a refresh and refreshes at the next specified time point.
+If the time spent on a refresh exceeds the interval specified by auto-refresh, the system skips the period fused for a refresh and refreshes at the next specified point in time.